 If you are using an SLR, a long focal length telescope and a tripod, then shutter speeds of 1/30th of a second are fine.
 Use a low ISO setting to reduce noise and underexpose slightly to prevent bright details burning out.

-Photographing the Moon: tips from the experts
+Learn about the best astrophotography equipment, from the experts

 Shortlisted entrants from the Insight Investment Astronomy Photographer of the Year Award 2018 share their photos and top tips.